About the Journal

 CEMJ publishes articles related to the following fields: human resource management, theory of organization, strategic management, corporate order, managerial economy, accounting and finance.
 The articles may be theoretical or empirical in nature and may be based in a variety of disciplines, such as economy, psychology, sociology and law.

-CEMJ appears on the list of Polish and foreign scientific journals led by the Minister of Science and Higher Education for the parametric evaluation of the scientific units with the allocated number of points 40.
-CEMJ is indexed in Scopus and Web of Science (Emerging Sources Citation Index).
+CEMJ appears on the list of Polish and foreign scientific journals led by the Minister of Education and Science for the parametric evaluation of the scientific units with the allocated number of points 100.
+CEMJ is indexed in Scopus (in 2021: CiteScore: 1.2; SJR: 0.227; SNIP: 0.572) and Web of Science.

 Manuscript checking is done using iThenticate which provides plagiarism prevention services to publishers around the world.